 Do you manage your foreign business remotely from Georgia?
-If you didn’t register that business with the Georgian authorities, you may be breaking the law and owe back taxes and fines.
+If you didn’t register that business with the Georgian authorities, you may be breaking the law, and even owe back taxes and fines.

 Who does this effect?